 2. Slugify the project name.
 Verify `01-Projects/{project-slug}/sessions/` exists.

-7. Write the session note at `01-Projects/{project-slug}/sessions/{YYYY-MM-DD}-{short-slug}.md`, using today's date and a 3-4 word slug from the Goal answer.
-Use the template at `01-Projects/{project-slug}/sessions/_template.md` if it exists, otherwise this shape:
+6. Write the session note at `01-Projects/{project-slug}/sessions/{YYYY-MM-DD}-{short-slug}.md`, using today's date and a 3-4 word slug from the Goal.
+Use the template at `06-Templates/_session-template.md` if it exists, otherwise this shape:

 ---